drkcutie/Nest/README.md

 Enhance productivity with automated gap detection and task assignment.

--Gap Detection: Analyze work, school, or event schedules to identify free time within a 24-hour period.
+- Gap Detection: Analyze work, school, or event schedules to identify free time within a 24-hour period.
--Task Assignment: Automatically suggest or assign tasks to available time slots.
+- Task Assignment: Automatically suggest or assign tasks to available time slots.
--Recursive Scheduling: Apply gap detection and task assignment over a week or a month.
+- Recursive Scheduling: Apply gap detection and task assignment over a week or a month.

 ## Notifications / Reminders